 If it sounds too good to be true, it probably is.
 Practising online a few minutes a day isn’t likely to make you fluent in Spanish.
 However, language learning is a journey, not a destination.
 To get the most out of yours, focus on advancing your learning one step at a time instead of striving towards an elusive end goal.
 Rosetta Stone can help with plenty of lessons and learning strategies for advanced Spanish language learners.

 If you’ve mastered some basic words and feel relatively comfortable with more than a handful of conversational phrases, it’s time to start conjugating Spanish verbs.
 In most languages, it’s easiest to start off with the most common regular verbs in present tense and then branch out into irregular verbs and other tenses.

 For Spanish, that means learning a handful of verbs ending in -ir, -ar, and -er.
 Words like comer (to eat) or hablar (to talk) have straightforward conjugations.
 Unfortunately, some of the more commonly used Spanish verbs are irregular, meaning that they have nuanced rules for conjugation.
-Ser (to be) is a excellent example of one of the most widely used irregular Spanish verbs.
+Ser (to be) is an excellent example of one of the most widely used irregular Spanish verbs.
 When conjugated it can change from soy to eres, es, and somos.
-Irregular verbs like these can be memorized, but are also best learned through contextualized practice.
+Irregular verbs like these can be memorised, but are also best learned through contextualised practise.

 LEARN GENDER RULES FOR SPANISH